Skip to main content

 Persistent perception of a current threat: hypervigilance, exaggerated startle response, difficulty concentrating, irritability, etc.

-What is complex post-traumatic stress disorder?
+Identifying complex post-traumatic stress disorder

 When a traumatic event lasts for a long time or is repeated without the person being able to flee or protect him or herself, as is the case with sexual violence and abuse in childhood, harassment at school, violence within the couple, when the person is under the influence or dependent, or in war and torture, a second form of post-traumatic stress disorder can occur, called complex post-traumatic stress disorder (cPTSD).